What You Need to Know Flying Ryanair

 No other airline seems to elicit such awe and hatred as Ryanair.
 Awe because they can have some pretty low airfare.
 I once saw a €7 Euro one-way fare from London to Gdansk Poland.
 Hatred because they have a lot of little rules you have to follow.
 If you don’t follow those rules correctly that “cheap flight” will cost a lot more than you anticipated.
 I’ve flown with this budget airline a few times in the past months.
 Here is what you need to know if you want to travel with Ryanair.

 Where Ryanair Goes

 Most of Ryanair’s destinations are in Europe.
 They do have some flights outside Europe that are code shared with Air Europa.
 One reason why they are so cheap is that in many cities they fly into a smaller secondary airport.
 Taking Ryanair to Berlin, Germany you won’t land at Heathrow or even Gatwick, but at London Stansted Airport (about a 45 minutes train ride to central London).
 The airports could be far from the city adding to ground transportation costs.

 Searching for a Flight

 I compare flights on Ryanair with a search on Skyscanner or Google flights.
 Depending on where you are you might find a cheaper flight on another airline.
-The cheapest flights, from what I’ve found, are often in the early morning or late at night.
-From looking at flights I’ve noticed booking about two months in advance gets you the best deal.
+The most inexpensive flights, from my research, are often in the early morning or late at night.
+I’ve noticed booking about two months in advance gets you the best deal.
 If you want to travel during peak travel season (Christmas/New Year’s, summer months), you may want to book a bit earlier than that.